When it comes to Instagram content strategy, everyone seems to know what to publish, when to publish, and even how often.

 - Analyze your industry's competitors

-Once you establish your content calendar, keep an eye on your best performing posts and understand what type of posts generated better engagement.
+Once you establish your content calendar, keep an eye on your best performing posts and understand what type of posts generate better engagement.

 - The most performing posts in terms of engagement and comments